RECOWNs: Probabilistic Circuits for Trustworthy Time Series Forecasting: RECOWN: Recurrent Conditional Whittle Networks

 \subsection{Complex Conditional SPN}

-Originally introduced by \citet{poon2011sum}, SPNs have gained recent popularity, showing also promising results on univariate time series \citep{melibari2016dynamic}.
-Recent approaches build upon randomly generated structures, RAT-SPNs, introduced by \citet{peharz2020random}, enabling scalability as well as training in an end-to-end fashion combined with NNs
+Sum-Product Networks \citep{poon2011sum} are deep probabilistic circuits with tractable and exact inference.
+Among several applications, they have been successfully employed also for univariate time series modeling \citep{melibari2016dynamic}.
+Recent tensor-based SPN implementations such as RAT-SPNs \citep{peharz2020random} build upon randomly generated structures based on the notion of region graphs \citep{dennis2012learning}.
+They are more scalable and enable training in an end-to-end fashion which allows them to be optimized jointly with NNs.

-In order to provide a measure of how good a prediction ($Y$) is with respect to a context ($X$), we aim for modeling the conditional likelihood $P(Y|X)$.
-Although any SPNs modeling the joint could be employed for this task (since the conditional can be derived from the joint using $P(Y | X) = \frac{P(X, Y)}{P(X)}$ ), the Conditial SPN (CSPN) is a natural choice.
-Originally proposed by~\citet{shao2020conditional}, the CSPN parameters are not learned directly.
-Instead, a neural network is employed to provide parameters to the SPN based on the input X, while only Y is provided as input to the SPN on the leaf layer.
-Training this architecture -- using gradient descent -- results in modeling $P(Y|X)$.
-The structure of CSPN is randomly generated based on RAT-SPNs~\citep{peharz2020random}.
+To provide a measure of how good a prediction ($Y$) is with respect to a context ($X$), we aim for modeling the conditional likelihood $P(Y|X)$.
+Although any SPN modeling the joint distribution could be employed for this task (since the conditional can be derived from the joint using $P(Y | X) = \frac{P(X, Y)}{P(X)}$ ), the Conditional SPN (CSPN)~\citep{shao2020conditional} is a more natural choice.
+CSPN parameters are not learned directly, instead, a separate general function approximator $g$ -- in our case a neural network -- is employed to provide parameters $\theta$ to the SPN based on the input x, i.e. $g(x) = \theta$, while only $y$ is provided as input to the SPN on the leaf layer.
+Analogously to \citet{shao2020conditional}, we structure $g$ as two separate, fully-connected networks $g_L$ and $g_S$ with ReLU activations, learning the leaf and sum node parameters $\theta = (\theta_L$, $\theta_S)$ respectively, i.e. $g(x) = (g_L(x), g_S(x))$.
+Training this architecture -- using gradient descent -- results in modeling $P(Y=y|X=x) := P(Y=y;\theta)$.
+The structure of CSPN is generated at random, based on RAT-SPNs~\citep{peharz2020random}.
+In this way, we can take advantage of the benefits provided by a tensorized SPN implementation.

-We alter this approach to account for the complex values of the Fourier coefficients analogues to the Complex-Valued SPNs (CoSPNs)~\citep{yu2021icml_wspn}.
-Input to the leaves of the CoCSPN will be the Fourier coefficients of $Y$ at frequency $k$ and shift $m$, i.e. $d_k^m = STFT(Y)_k^m$.
+We alter this approach to account for the complex values of the Fourier coefficients similarly to the Complex-Valued SPNs (CoSPNs)~\citep{yu2021icml_wspn}, resulting in Complex Conditional SPNs (CoCSPNs).
+The input for the leaves of the CoCSPN are the Fourier coefficients of $Y$ at frequency $k$ and shift $m$, i.e. $d_k^m = STFT(Y)_k^m$.
 Based on the Whittle assumption, we know that the Fourier coefficients $d_k^m$ are normal distributed.
-Therefore, also their real and imaginary parts will be jointly normal distributed.
-To account for the correlations between the two parts, they will be jointly modeled by a single pairwise Gaussian leaf node, parameterized by a vector of means $\mu_{d_k^m} \in \mathbb{R}^2$ and a covariance matrix $\Sigma_{d_k^m} \in \mathbb{R}^{2 \times 2}$.
-In total, the CoCSPN therefore encodes the conditional density
+Therefore, also their real and imaginary parts are jointly normal distributed.
+To account for the correlations between the two parts, they are jointly modeled by a single pairwise Gaussian leaf node, parameterized by a vector of means $\mu_{d_k^m} \in \mathbb{R}^2$ and a covariance matrix $\Sigma_{d_k^m} \in \mathbb{R}^{2 \times 2}$.
+Thus, CoCSPN encodes the conditional